eugnsp/es_la/doc/dense_matrices.md

 /* unspecified */ rows_cview(std::size_t start_row, std::size_t rows) const;
 ```

-1. Returns the view to a matrix row with the given index.
+1. Returns the view to the matrix row with the given index.
 2. Returns the block view (submatrix) to the matrix with rows in the range `[start_row, start_row + rows)`.

-Views returned by `const`-qualified methods provide an immutable access to the underlying matrix.
+Views returned by `const`-qualified member functions provide an immutable access to the underlying matrix.

 *Parameters:*
 * `index` - index of the row in the view,